 According to the Articles of Agreement, each founding member is entitled to appoint one Director and one alternate, and additional Directors and alternates could be elected by non-founding members.
 The total number of Directors should be no more than ten.
 The President is also a member of the Board of Directors but has no vote except for a deciding vote in case of an equal division among Directors.
-Following the accession of Bangladesh and UAE, the Bank's first multi-country constituency was formed in 2021.
-This constituency is currently headed by Mr. Shahriar Kader Siddiky, the temporary additional Director appointed by Bangladesh, and Mr. Abdalla Ahmed Al Obeidli, the temporary additional alternate appointed by UAE.
+Following the accession of Bangladesh, UAE and Egypt, the Bank's first multi-country constituency was formed in 2021.
+This constituency is currently headed by Ms. Thuraiya Hamid Alhashmi from UAE.
 The Board of Directors meets at least quarterly and may convene meetings electronically as needed.

-In 2022, the Board of Directors held five meetings, all in a virtual format due to the COVID-19 situation.
-The Board of Directors also made 55 inter-sessional decisions between meetings, which allowed for swift decision-making.
-In addition, the Directors interacted with the Management through other means, including four briefings conducted during the year of 2022 on the impact and implications of market developments on NDB.
+In 2023, the Board of Directors held eight meetings, including four quarterly physical meetings and four special virtual meetings.
+The Board of Directors also made 26 inter-sessional decisions between meetings, which allowed for swift decision-making.
+In addition, the Directors interacted with the Management through other means, including two briefings conducted during the year of 2023 on the impact and implications of market developments on NDB and membership expansion, respectively.
+In 2023, the Board also conducted its first project site visit in Hubei Province, China.